lukewoods876tech/startup/README.md

 ## 🚀 Service deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.
+Complete this description as you complete the deliverable.

 - [ ] **Node.js/Express HTTP service** - I did not complete this part of the deliverable.
 - [ ] **Static middleware for frontend** - I did not complete this part of the deliverable.